Bomo2/GearScore/README.md

 ## TO-DO

-- Possible refactor of the codebase to clean up logic, improve maintainability, and make the addon slightly lighter
+- ~~Possible refactor of the codebase to clean up logic, improve maintainability, and make the addon slightly lighter~~ (done)